 - Books – a bit of a pain to carry, but if you have an avid reader then it will keep them amused for long periods.
-(Maybe you could look at swapping them for other second hand books at your destination to keep a fresh reading supply), or consider an e-book reader or iPad!
+(Maybe you could look at swapping them for other second-hand books at your destination to keep a fresh reading supply), or consider an e-book reader or Tablet

-- Portable DVD player & favourite movies if going on long car or train journeys.
+- Portable electronic device/tablet with a few favourite movies downloaded if going on long car or train journeys

-- Most International route airlines have fantastic onboard entertainment systems in each seat these days which keep kids entertained for hours.
+- Most International route airlines have fantastic onboard entertainment systems in each seat which keep kids entertained for hours

 Items to have in your carry-on/day pack:

-- Water/Juice in a spill proof cup or bottle.
+- Water/Juice in a spill-proof cup or bottle.
 Get it ready for take-off.
 This will help your child’s ears.
-Will need to take empty cups or bottles through airport security areas and then you fill before boarding plane.
+You will need to take empty cups or bottles through airport security areas and then fill before boarding the plane

 - Small pack of tissues.
 Buy pack of 6 and put others in main luggage to replenish day pack as you go.